JasmineKhalimova/FoodApp/Resources/React refresher/README.md

     A function that updates the state.

 - react only runs entire function and data only once you need to use State functions to tell it to change a state of function.

+- React scheduals state updates it doesn't preform it instantly.